djfroofy/mancalas/README.md

 * gives you any control over time or space or attention

-Let me know if any documentation/code (1) is incorrect with regard to rules of specific game, historical origins, cultures associated with game etc. As a disclaimer, my principle reference at this point is a single book sitting next to my laptop (Russ 2000) (2).
+I welcome reviewing any pull requests for new games, corrections to docs (1) or code that is incorrect with regard to rules of the specific game, historical origins, cultures associated with game etc. As a disclaimer, my principle reference at this point is a single book sitting next to my laptop (Russ 2000) (2).

 The only UI so far this has are files in mancalas.live package - so you'll need editor with live coding capabilities (LightTable, emacs, vim fireplace, etc) to